rogdooley/OSEP-Code-And-Notes/Notes/Modules/12 Windows Credentials.md

 These functions are commonly used in scenarios involving security, impersonation, and process management in Windows.

-Got it!
-Here's the table with columns for the return type, function name, and a subtable for the arguments.
+Table with columns for the return type, function name, and a subtable for the arguments.
 Optional arguments are highlighted with an asterisk (*).

 | **Return Type**  | **Function**               | **Arguments**                                                                                                              |
 |------------------|----------------------------|----------------------------------------------------------------------------------------------------------------------------|